Skip to content

 64-bit systems).
 The Android team recommends not overriding these because configuration inconsistencies with the signal

-stacks provided by Android can lead to crashes.
-The `inproc` backend of the Native SDK used in the Android integration
+stacks provided by Android can lead to crashes in regular runtime operation.
+The `inproc` backend of the Native SDK used

-will not define a `sigaltstack` on Linux/Android if one is already specified.
-Thus, only the default `sigaltstack` will
+in the Android integration will not define a `sigaltstack` on Linux/Android if one is already specified.
+Thus, only the

-### macOS when using mach exception port listeners
+### macOS, when using Mach exception port listeners

 The Mach exception port listener typically blocks in a separate thread until the kernel delivers a Mach exception.
 Since